ucberkeley/brc-datacarpentry-2018/intro.md

 [XSEDE](https://xsede.org) provides free access to NSF-funded clusters around the US, e.g.,

- - Bridges and Comet: Savio-like clusters (including time limits)
+ - Bridges and Comet: Savio-like clusters
+    - CPUS, GPUs, big-memory
+    - also generally have time limits
+ - Jetstream cloud environment:
+    - long-running VMs
+    - GUIs
- - Jetstream cloud environment: long-running VMs, GUIs, science gateways (e.g., interface to your own project's products)
+    - science gateways (e.g., interface to your own project's products)
+ - there are other clusters as well

+# Accessing XSEDE

 Several modes of (free) access: